Sergimayol/HTML-CSS-JS/README.md

 - Some front-end code:
   - Responsive minimalist Nav bar
-  - Simple Login box
+  - Simple responsive Login box
-  - Simple animaton of an helicopter (Only Css), with propeller movement (central and rear)
+  - Simple responsive animaton of an helicopter (Only Css), with propeller movement (central and rear)